Harold McCracken: Buffalo Bill Historical Center

 McCracken, who was then living at 318 Warwick Avenue in Douglaston, New York and completing a book on artist George Catlin, was persuaded to transform an empty building donated by Gertrude Vanderbilt-Whitney in 1959 into the spectacular Buffalo Bill Historical Center in Cody, Wyoming.
 "I wouldn't undertake it again for all the tea in China," he said, "but I was always interested in challenges.
 I had friends in New York art galleries and I knew a lot of collectors because of my interest in western art."
-He was subsequently honored with the McCracken Research Library, dedicated in 1980.
-New library facilities were then opened to the public in 1994.
-McCracken retired from the Buffalo Bill Museum in 1974, and continued to live with his family, within sight of the historical center, until his death in 1983.